 Assessment DetailFeedback (Formative Assessment)

 A range of formative assessment activities will be provided in several sessions in each semester.
-These have been designed to help students learn key concepts in DSP I as well as provide opportunities to seek andobtain feedback as part of monitoring the progress of their learning and to gain experience in the question formats used in DSP I. These activities will be in the form of questions and other activities prior to and in class meetings, learning laboratories, tutorials and on-line.
-The Practice Examination near the end of Semester 1 will also enable students to review their progress and identify areas needing further learning near the end of Semester 1.
+These have been designed to help students learn key concepts in DSP I as well as give feedback on student progress and to gain experience in the question formats used in DSP I. These activities will be in the form of questions in class meetings, learning laboratories, tutorials and on-line.
+The formative PIA at the end of Semester 1 will also provide students with feedback on their progress at the end of Semester 1.

 To achieve a satisfactory grade in DSPI: students must demonstrate professional behaviour throughout the year.
 This includes punctual attendance and participation in ALL SCHEDULED CLASSES and in ALL INTERACTIONS with student colleagues and academic and support staff within the University.
-Professional behaviour is reviewed as part of the Assessment Review Committee proceedings.
+Professional behaviour is reviewed as part of the Board of Examiner’s proceedings.

 Written assessment (including exams) fall under the University's rules and regulations re cheating, plagiarism etc.

-To pass DSPI and the First Annual Examination (Progressive Integrated Assessment: PIA), students must obtain:
+To pass DSPI and the First Annual Examination students must obtain:

 • a satisfactory result in each of the components of the summative assessment in semesters 1 and 2; and

-If an overall borderline grade is achieved in the examinations or the PIA, a student may be offered an opportunity to sit a Replacement/Additional Assessment examination if they have achevied a satisfacrory performance in Clinic/Simualtion Clinic.
+If a borderline grade is achieved in the clinic/lab, a student may be given an additional opportunity to demonstrate a satisfactory performance.
+If an overall borderline grade is achieved in the examinations or the PIA, a student may be offered an opportunity to sit a Replacement/Additional Assessment examination.

-The overall grade for the year will be determined by performance in the written examinations and performance in the clinics and simulation clinics.
-The final grade is comprised of examinations (80%) and clinic/simulation clinic (20%).
+The overall grade for the year will be determined by performance in the written examinations and moderated by performance in the clinics and clinical laboratories.
+The final grade is comprised of examinations (80%) and clinic/laboratory (20%).
 A satisfactory grade will only be awarded to students who achieve a satisfactory standard in all components.